 - Invalid driving license

-It is important that you have a valid driving license in case you want to claim for the damage in case of an accident.
+It is important that you have a valid driving license in case you want to claim for personal injury claims caused while driving or damage in case of an accident.
 A valid driving license is a fundamental requirement and found driving without it at the time of the accident will definitely lead to rejection of the claim even though your policy is in force.

 - Drunk driving